Sannchouk/android_app_comparator/README.md

 be useful ?
 - First, by computing similarity scores between the apps, it would be possible to define what apps in our phone devices would be similar, in terms of frameworks or languages used for example.
-That may lead to some deduplication algorithm to gain memory in a given device: if two apps share the same library version, why would we stock it twice in two different places in the devide?
+That may lead to some deduplication algorithm to gain memory in a given device: if two apps share the same library version, why would we stock it twice in two different places in the device?
 - Then, by creating some clusters, some groups of apps using the same technologies will be identified.
 That may lead to many improves on AI trainings: it would be possible to retrieve all apps using a given framework, to train a generative model on that dataset, and to get some "specialized copilots".
 That brings concrete and important improvements: the generative models will be better (because they are specialized), and more frugal (because the training dataset will be reduced).